facebook

 • Improves durability in harsh environments

 Even if the surface is scratched, the zinc coating offers sacrificial protection, helping shield the underlying steel.
+Learn more about how galvanised steel protects against corrosion.

 1. Roofing and Wall Cladding